carloshgim/Bank_costumers_model/README.md

 El objetivo del proyecto es predecir la variable "Exited", que indica si el cliente ha dejado el banco (1 - sí; 0 - no).

 -----
+# Analysis of Customer Behavior and Churn Rate in Beta Bank by Carlos Horta (carlosgim@gmail.com)

-# Customer Retention Analysis in Beta Bank
+## Customer Retention Analysis in Beta Bank

 The objective of this project is to determine if a customer will leave the bank soon by analyzing their past behavior and contract terminations.
 The management has determined that retaining existing customers is more profitable than attracting new ones.